JadenLabs/COB/README.md

 2. **Set up a bot** in the [Discord Developer Portal](https://discord.com/developers/applications).

-3. Go to the bot page of your app and **get the bot's token** - also enable all Privilaged Gateway Intents.
+3. Go to the bot page of your app and **get the bot's token** - also enable all Privileged Gateway Intents.

 4. **Clone** this GitHub repo:
 ```